kingsley010/fra-thiri/README.md

 When done, click "save".

-Lastly, for this tutorial to work on Azure app service (windows environment), a "web.config" file also needs to be added to your scm site (inside /site/wwwroot)
+Lastly, for this tutorial to work on Azure app service (windows environment), a "web.config" file also needs to be added to your files (in the root folder) and deployed to Azure.

-I will add it as a text here (.txt format).
-However, make sure to name it "web.config" in your scm site in /site/wwwroot.